With ropes and hands, trawler crew save dozens of migrants from freezing waters after dinghy sinks | Law-Order

 Strachan said his crew spent two hours pulling people from the water.
 He said those he rescued came from Afghanistan, Iraq, Senegal and India.
 "We stripped all their wet clothes off, and my crew gave them any clothes they had to keep them warm," he said.
 "We put them in beds to keep them warm, with quilts, to get their body temperature up slowly."

-Temperatures in Britain have dropped below freezing for several days and conditions in the Channel grow treacherous during the winter months.
+Simon Ling, head of lifeboats at Britain's Royal National Lifeboat Institution, said the actions of fishing vessels at the scene "undoubtedly saved countless lives".
 A French charity Utopia 56 said they raised the alarm with the French coastguard early in the morning after receiving a distressed voice message apparently from the dinghy.

 "Please help me bro, please, please, please," the person said in the message.
 Cries can be heard in the background of the 22-second recording as the person said: "We are in a boat and we have a problem.
 We have children and a family in a boat.
 Water is coming in but we don’t have anything for it, for feeling safety."

 Wednesday's incident is the deadliest since the 27 people died last year.
-French police are considering charging members of the French coastguard with charges of negligence over that tragedy, Le Monde newspaper has reported.
+French police are considering charging members of the French coastguard with negligence over that tragedy, Le Monde newspaper has reported.

 Multiple distress calls were made to French and British coastguards before the boat was found in French waters in the early hours of Nov.
 24 last year, Le Monde said last month.
-However, despite receiving the calls, no French rescue boats were initially sent to provide assistance, Le Monde said.
+However, no French rescue boats were initially sent to provide assistance, Le Monde said.

 In one dispatch, when a man said he was in the water the French operator reportedly told him: "Yes, but you are in English waters."
 The French and British coastguard did not respond to a request for comment on that incident.